This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 deskbird leads in data regulation & security

-deskbird has more transparent, scaleable pricing
+deskbird has more transparent, scalable pricing

 Robin’s pricing isn’t publicly listed.
 However its quote-based scheme are based on annual sales cycles, limiting flexibility and making total cost harder to predict.